atzori/atzori.github.io/projects/wfn/index.md

        BIND( wfn:call(CONCAT(STR(fn:concat),"@http://dbpedia.org/sparql"),"alpha","BETA") as ?res )
     }

-Another strategy for calling remote functions is based on the computation of the endpoint address from the function URI.
+Another strategy for calling remote functions is based on the *computation of the endpoint address from the function URI*.
 This is actually the suggested approach in the paper; it simply consists in transforming a function URI such as `http://somewebaddress.com/whatever/.../functionname` into the endpoint address `http://somewebaddress.com/whatever/.../sparql`.
 This way the remote endpoint address will not be required when calling a function.